Physical Therapist Assistant Resume Examples

 - Equipment Proficiency: Familiarity with and ability to operate rehabilitation equipment safely and effectively.

-- Time Management: Ability to manage multiple patients and treatment plans simultaneously, ensuring efficient and effective care delivery.
+- Time Management: Ability to manage multiple patients and treatment plans simultaneously, so efficient and effective care delivery.

 - Continual Learning: Commitment to professional development through workshops and courses, which enhances skill sets and keeps up with treatment innovations.